redpanda-data/connect/website/cookbooks/enrichments.md

 ```

 The purpose of the `json_array` format `archive` processor is to take a batch of
 JSON documents and place them into a single document as an array.
-After the
+Subsequently,
+we then send one single request for each batch.

-request is made we do the opposite with the `unarchive` processor in order to
+After the request is made we do the opposite with the `unarchive` processor in
-convert it back into a batch of the original size.
+order to convert it back into a batch of the original size.

 ### Fake News Detector